-I’ve seen a few posts recently talking about income earned from blogging.
+I see a lot of content talking about income earned from blogging.
 People sharing income of thousands within a few months.
 I want to share the truth and manage those expectations with the detail on my income from 2015 until 2017.
 The income reality of blogging.

-Lets face the reality, most bloggers will earn very little in the early months, even years.
+Let’s face the reality, most bloggers or influencers will earn very little in the early years.
 To become successful financially in this world requires much time, dedication and authority.
 Throw in a chunk of luck and lot of who you know.

 I have kept detailed records to the penny of all income earned since I started earning from Mrs Mummypenny.
 Mrs Mummypenny was born in June of 2013, but was a side hustle.
-I left my full time employment as a commercial manager for EE in June 2015.
+I left my full time employment as a senior commercial manager for EE in June 2015.
 After a couple of months off I became a full-time blogger and my sole focus was on building my business.
 For the last few months of 2015 however I earned just £207.
 This was mostly referral payments where I recommended a brilliant therapist that I had been using successfully.

 First Full Year of Mrs Mummypenny Full Time £4,889

 Bare in mind that I was working super hard on my brand here, writing lots of content, meeting up with PR agents and brands, working hard to get me and my expertise out there.
-But it was not turning into much paid work at all.
+But it wasn’t turning into much paid work at all.

 Second half of 2016 saw an upturn

 Q3 of 2016 saw a couple of positive campaigns and I knew that it was the start of something big.
 I worked on campaigns for Standard Life and Compare the Market during the summer months.
-I earned £800 for both of these, I vastly under quoted for these projects but you live and learn, I didn’t really know what I was doing then!
+I earned £800 for both of these, I vastly under quoted for these projects but you live and learn, I didn’t know anything about pricing then!